nzjow69/skillshare-coupon/README.md

 The annual plan offers the best savings if you’re planning on using Skillshare for the long term, while the monthly plan is ideal for shorter-term use or testing out the platform.

-If you have a large team go for SkillShare Teams where you get personalised assistance and 24/7 customer support.
+If you have a large team, go for SkillShare Teams, where you get personalised assistance and 24/7 customer support.

 ## Applying For Skillshare Scholarship